-When the CCRB substantiates allegations of misconduct against a member of the New York City Police Department (NYPD), it can recommend the following types of discipline, in descending order of severity:
+When the Board substantiates allegations of misconduct against a member of the NYPD it reccomends the following types of discipline, in descending order of severity:

 Charges and Specifications are recommended for the most serious allegations of misconduct.
 Charges initiate an APU trial in the Trial Room at NYPD Headquarters.
 An officer may lose vacation days, be suspended, or terminated if he or she is found guilty.